David J. Brewer: Race

 Like most of his colleagues, Brewer rarely sided with African-Americans in civil rights cases.
 Writing for the Court in Berea College v.
 Kentucky, for instance, he upheld a law that forbade schools from racially integrating their classes.
 Berea College had invoked Lochner to maintain that the statute infringed on its right to practice an occupation without unreasonable interference by the government.
 In an opinion that stood in conspicuous conflict with his ordinary support for property rights, Brewer (over Harlan's dissent) rejected that argument, concluding that states had the ability to amend corporate charters.
 His majority opinion in Hodges v.
 United States held that the federal government had no authority to prosecute a group of Arkansas whites who had driven blacks away from their jobs.
 He interpreted federal laws against peonage narrowly in Clyatt v.
 United States and struck down a provision of the Civil Rights Act of 1870 in James v.
 Bowman.
 Of the twenty-nine cases involving African-Americans' civil rights in which he participated, he ruled in their favor only six times.
 Although Brewer did not cast a vote in the landmark case of Plessy v.
-Ferguson—he had returned home to Kansas due to the death of his daughter—Paul states that "there can be no reason to doubt" that he would have joined the majority opinion upholding "separate but equal" segregation laws had he been present.
+Ferguson—he had returned home to Kansas due to the death of his daughter—Paul states that he undoubtedly would have joined the majority opinion upholding "separate but equal" segregation laws had he been present.